import pandas as pd

 - Neural network: number of hidden layers, number of nodes in each layer, etc.

-When we look at the performance on the holdout set with our tuned models in the following table12, we see something you might be surprised about - the simplest model does really well!
+We now look at the performance on the holdout set with our tuned models in the following table13.
+In this case, we see something that might surprise you - the simplest model does really well!
 In this case, we’d probably declare it the winner given the combination of ease of use and interpretability.
-Again, your results may vary depending on whether you used a seed, R vs. Python, and possibly other aspects of your environment.
+Again, your results may vary depending on whether you used a seed, R vs. Python, and possibly other aspects of your modeling environment.

 model | acc | tpr | tnr | f1 | ppv | npv |